 Insecticides such as Bayer’s Provanto Ultimate Bug Killer are often ineffective against the caterpillar’s defences.

 Personally I’m not a fan of contact insecticides.
 They are fairly indiscriminate about which bugs they target so you risk killing a lot of beneficial pollinating insects in the spraying process.

 Here are four other ways to beat the box tree caterpillar that I prefer to recommend:

 Box Tree Moth Pheromone Traps

-Other moths and butterflies are not affected by the traps as the pheromone only attracts male box tree moths.
-And you won’t be encouraging box tree moths into your garden by using the traps as they will already be attracted by the box plants.
 The pheromone traps act as an early warning system indicating when the male box tree moths are active and another breeding cycle is about to start.
-This is a good time to spray your box topiary and hedging with my next recommendation.
+This is a good time to spray your box topiary and hedging with my new recommendation.

 Nematodes must be applied in the right way to be effective.
 They are UV sensitive so application in the evening is best.
 Avoid dry periods as moist conditions help and keep an eye on the temperature.
 If it falls below 12C then the nematodes won’t work.